parisveltsos/feminisation_direction/README.md

 	cd ~/git/feminisation_direction

+All output is written in this folder

 	mkdir output

-## Order to run scripts
+# Run analysis scripts

+Most analysis is run from the terminal.
+Occasionally, manually changing or commenting some lines in the scripts is needed.

-Remove rDNA genes from counts
+## Remove rDNA genes from counts

 	cd ~/git/feminisation_direction/input

 	grep -vFwf rDNA_transcripts.txt count.txt > new_count.txt

-Generate the courtship related data and matrices, from the table of full counts
+## Generate the courtship related data and matrices, from the table of full counts

 	Rscript ~/git/feminisation_direction/scripts/data_generation.r

-Run the bias analyses (courtship, sex, tissue)
+## Run the bias analyses (courtship, sex, tissue)

 Notice lines 78 and 80 in `bias_analysis.r` allow to exclude sex specific genes.
 They write the same output files, which can be kept in separate folders in the input folder, for quick access `sex_bias_B`, `sex_bias_B_sex_specific_removed`.
 The batch script either uses all types of line (E, M, B) or only B (Baseline).
 Baseline only was used, so that the calls are not influenced by the experimental treatment (ie EMB are for reference only).

 	source ~/git/feminisation_direction/scripts/batch_bias.sh

-Run the EM contrast analyses (8 combinations of sex, tissue, courtship)
+## Run the EM contrast analyses (8 combinations of sex, tissue, courtship)

 	source ~/git/feminisation_direction/scripts/batch_constrain.sh

-Compile gene information from each contrast
+### Compile gene information from each contrast

 	cd ~/git/feminisation_direction/output/subsets